Vl-Wouter/watch-it-movie-watch-list/docs/description.md

 * I will commit my code every time a feature is finished
 * Testing will be done during development with manual testing.
 * I will design the layout using Adobe XD
+* This project will be deployed on Github Pages